bafyle/Facepage/README.md

     * Unfriend
 - [x] Redesign the chat app using websocket (The project now uses ASGI/Channels)
 - [ ] Test the new redesigned chat
+- [ ] Change the backend of the web sockets from InMemoryChannelLayer to anything that can be deployed with
 - [ ] Implement some functionalities using AJAX:
   * [x] Like a post
   * [ ] Comment
 - [ ] Compress the uploaded photos
 - [ ] Make media management system (far future)
 - [ ] Redesign the friendship system between the users (if needed)
-- [ ] Use signals in:
+- [x] Use signals in:
-  * [x] Sending notifications (alpha version, needs some redesigns)
+  * Sending notifications (alpha version, needs some redesigns)
-  * [x] Creating the profile and activation link objects for the new registered users
+  * Creating the profile and activation link objects for the new registered users
+- [ ] Implement background processes using Celery